abtieku/School_District_Analysis/README.md

 - **How replacing the ninth grade scores affected the following**:

   - Math and reading scores by grade: 9th graders for Thomas High School had none; nothing else was changed.
-  - Scores by school spending: No change
+  - Scores by school spending: No change.
-  - Scores by school size: No change
+  - Scores by school size: No change.
-  - Scores by school type: No change
+  - Scores by school type: No change.

 ## Summary
 There are four major changes to be made in the updated school district analysis: